Alexander Lacey: Big Cat Trainer and Animal Lover

 The Big Cat performance is … Exciting!
 Amazing!
 Breathtaking!

-7:45 p.m.: After the lions and tigers have taken their final bows of the evening (and Masai has his own special moment in the glittering spotlight), they all return to the transport and are brought back to the animal compound.
+7:45 p.m.: After the lions and tigers take their final bows of the evening (and Masai has his own special moment in the glittering spotlight), they all return to the transport and are brought back to the animal compound.
 Each feline receives a bowl of warm milk.
 Nighty Night happy kitties!

 The Mixed Animal Act

-In 2015, Alexander and Katie Lacey began training sessions for what the circus calls the fuzzies; “barnyard” animals that exhibit their whimsical talents in the second half of the Ringling Bros. and Barnum & Bailey (Blue Unit) show.
+In 2015, Alexander and Katie Lacey began training sessions for what the circus calls the fuzzies; “barnyard” animals that exhibited their whimsical talents in the second half of the Ringling Bros. and Barnum & Bailey (Blue Unit) show.
 Llamas!
 Donkeys!
 Goats!
 Alpacas!
 And a kangaroo or two …

 Katie Azzario-Lacey comes from long line of circus artists, clowns and acrobats; for many years she performed a hand-balancing act in Europe with her sister, Quincy (The Azzario Sisters).
 When joining her husband in America, Katie took on the task of animal caregiver and trainer, although, she says, it wasn’t really a ‘task’ at all.